-Reflections after the first gathering of Untitled Alliance: a quest for a new narrative
+Reflections after the first gathering of Untitled Alliance in June 2020: a quest for a new narrative

 Now that the reactions to the pandemic are showing (very different kinds of) results and the magnitude of the economic shock that follows is revealing, one thing is clear: The hegemonic narrative of the past 40 years is not coming back.